semantic-flow/sflo-dendron-notes/sflo.architecture.md

 ```

 ### **RDF/Storage Layer**
-- **filesystem as source of truth**: the mesh data may be in-memory, but storage is on disk in plain RDF distributions
+- **filesystem as source of truth**: the mesh data may be in-memory during service operation, but storage is on disk in plain RDF distributions
 - **Quadstore with MemoryLevel backend**: Provides both in-memory RDF storage and native SPARQL support
 - **n3.js**: DataFactory implementation and serialization for non-jsonld formats
 - **JSON-LD processing**: "[JSON-LD Streaming parser](https://github.com/rubensworks/jsonld-streaming-parser.js)" and maybe https://github.com/rubensworks/jsonld-context-parser.js